 Or less intimidating, perhaps, would be simply taking a cluster of passages of Scripture — I will give some here — and studying them with him so that he might say, “Oh, you Christians, you aren’t bringing this reading to the Bible.
 It is coming out of the Bible.”

-And now Jesus the Messiah has come and everything has changed.
+And now Jesus the Messiah has come, and everything has changed.
 And he himself gave the pointers to how they changed.
-The key statement that he made is in Matthew 5:17: “Do not think I have come to abolish the law or the prophets; I have not come to abolish them but to fulfill them.”
-In other words, all the precious history and forms and structures and offices in the Old Testament aren’t merely thrown away.
-They are consummated.
+The key statement that he made is in Matthew 5:17: “Do not think I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.”
+In other words, all the precious history and forms and structures and offices in the Old Testament aren’t merely thrown away; they are consummated.
 They are filled up in Jesus.
 And then you start getting examples.
 So here are some examples:

-But then there is this point as well which helps to explain more: The new people that Jesus is gathering as his church, this people is no longer defined by political and ethnic unity, but rather they are a people from all nations, all ethnicities scattered among all political states, not identified with any one of them, and unified in their connection with Jesus.
+But then there is this point as well, which helps to explain more: the new people that Jesus is gathering as his church, this people is no longer defined by political and ethnic unity, but rather they are a people from all nations, all ethnicities, scattered among all political states, not identified with any one of them, and unified in their connection with Jesus.

 Therefore, the laws which dealt with Israel as a state are no longer applied that way since the people of God are no longer a political entity.
-They aren’t a state, but are aliens and sojourners and exiles on the earth (1 Peter 2:11).
+They aren’t a state but are aliens and sojourners and exiles on the earth (1 Peter 2:11).
 So, for example, the church excommunicates people at the very point where in the Old Testament they would have been executed, like for adultery.
-And so you can already see profound changes that happen in the kinds of structures and the kinds of guidelines for behavior.
+And so you can already see profound changes that happened in the kinds of structures and the kinds of guidelines for behavior.

 Paul put it like this in Romans 7:4: “My brothers, you also have died to the law through the body of Christ, so that you may belong to another, to him who has been raised from the dead, in order that we might bear fruit for God.”
 So we do bear fruit for God, but we don’t key off of the law.
 We key off of Jesus.
-“But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not the old written code” (Romans 7:6).
+“But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code” (Romans 7:6).

-So the most basic thing for Peter’s brother to see, I think, is that Christ has come and died and risen and now we belong to him, not to the law, as the way of salvation.
+So the most basic thing for Peter’s brother to see, I think, is that Christ has come and died and risen, and now we belong to him, not to the law, as the way of salvation.
 He is our righteousness before God.
-He dictates in his person, in his example, in his Word, what our lives should look like in this world.
+He dictates in his person, in his example, in his word, what our lives should look like in this world.